dalesgit/wiki-vim/technical.md

 -o or --owner: preservers the files' owners.
 -D: preserves the device files and special files.
 You can use the options --devices and --specials to accomplish this.

+## declaring wiki_root in nvim

+It appears most things are working now in nvim with wiki.vim plugin

+I had to hard set it in .local/share/nvim/lazy/wiki.vim/plugin/wiki.vim